jpartlow/workstation/README.md

 ### Configuring workstation

 The module is configured with Hiera data.
 There is a sample file in the data/ directory, but that's mostly empty.
-The test data/vagrant.yaml or my workstation configuration under data/jpartlow.yaml should provide what you need.
+My workstation configuration under data/jpartlow.yaml should provide guidelines for what you need.

-The module expects to find a data/common.yaml (based on hiera.yaml's configuration), with the necessary workstation parameters set.
+The module expects to find a yaml file (or symlink) in data/nodes/ matching the Puppet certname of the node to be configured.
+This file should have the necessary workstation parameters set.
+The hieararchy is based on hiera.yaml.

-Create a data file and symlink data/common.yaml to it.
+Create a data file and symlink data/nodes/{certname}.yaml to it.
+So for hypothetical vm that has the Puppet certname 'work1.platform9.puppet.net', there should be a file or link in data/nodes/work1.platform9.puppet.net.yaml with the necessary parameters.

 The principle parameters that must be set are: